LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 @import "node_modules/lbh-frontend/lbh/components/lbh-button/button";
 ```

-Please note that if importing individual components, you should first import the core and objects files:
+If importing individual components, you should first import the core and objects files:

 ```SCSS
 @import "node_modules/lbh-frontend/lbh/core/all";
 @import "node_modules/lbh-frontend/lbh/objects/all";
 ```

-### Optional: Resolving SCSS import paths
+### Optional: resolve SCSS import paths

-If you wish to resolve the above `@import` paths in your build (in order to
+To resolve the above `@import` paths in your build (in order to
 avoid prefixing paths with `node_modules`), you should add `node_modules` to
 your [Sass include paths](https://github.com/sass/node-sass#includepaths)
 (in Ruby, they should be added to [assets